theos-dns/auth/README.md

 # theos dns auth

 ## image ENVs
-`FORWARD_TO` hostname or ip which requests should be forwarded
+- `FORWARD_TO` hostname or ip which requests should be forwarded

-`PORTS` ports that nginx listen to, seperated by ',' like: 80,443,1080 also can be range like 8080-8090, or combination of both
+- `PORTS` ports that nginx listen to, seperated by ',' like: 80,443,1080 also can be range like 8080-8090, or combination of both

-`DB_PATH` sqlLite database file path witch should be saved
+- `DB_PATH` sqlLite database file path witch should be saved

-`UPSTREAM` upstream server witch should get new authorized ip. seperated by ','
+- `UPSTREAM` upstream server witch should get new authorized ip. seperated by ','
+- `PROTECT` other services that should be protected.
+Seperated by ','.
+Structure: `{SERVICE_OR_IP}:{SOURCE_PORT}@{DESTINATION_PORT}`

 ## image Volumes
-`/root/app/auth/db/` witch is de default location on sqlLite db file `/var/nginx/allowed-ips.conf` witch saves allowed ips
+- `/root/app/auth/db/` which is the default location for `sqllite` db file
+- `/var/nginx/allowed-ips.conf` which saves allowed ips

 ## image
 `docker pull ghcr.io/theos-dns/auth:latest`

 ## todo:
+- [x] call upstreams
+- [x] protect other services
 - [ ] register user
 - - [ ] api
 - - [ ] interface
-- [x] call upstreams
 - [ ] register user in upstream
 - [ ] replace previous allowed ips